Safirangi/JavaScript/Objects.md

 ```

 ### 'this' keyword
 'this' keyword binds the properties of the class to the objects created by the class.
+It helps an object to refer to itself.